bharteesh/SalesTaxProblem/README.txt

 SalesTaxApp 		- 	Main class which accepts one argument which would be an input file containing list of items with quantity and price.
 				Calls checkout() method on Basket object.

-Design Patterns used:
-	a) Singleton 	- 	Used to return a single instance of Concrete Product Factory object to create Product objects.
-	b) Abstract Factory Method - FactoryMaker class returns Concrete Product Factory objects at run-time which are responsible for creating
-					Product objects.
-	c) Template		- AbstractTaxCalculator defines abstract primitive operations that concrete subclasses define to implement steps of an algorithm (calculate() method implemented by sub-classes).

-Object Oriented design aspects:
-	a) Inheritance 		-	Inheritance has been widely used in this application.
-					For e.g.: Book, Food, Medical and Miscellaneous classes extend Product class.
-	b) Encapsulation	- 	Variables and Methods have been carefully designed to protect data and behavior by applying private, protected and public modifiers.
-	c) Polymorphism		- 	When creating new BasketItem objects, eligible tax calculators are also associated with the Product.
-So, the method which calculates tax is determined at runtime.
-	b) Abstraction		- 	Interfaces and Abstract classes have been used to provide Abstraction - concrete implementation is provided by sub-classes.
-	e) Follows Open-Closed principle - Open for extension and Closed for modifications.

-Configurable:
-	a) Any new TaxCalculator can be easily configurable by extending either SalesTaxCalculator or AbstractTaxCalculator
-	b) New Products can be easily added by extending Product and ProductFactory classes
-	c) Input data is not hardcoded.
-Instead, input files have been provided to easily change the data and run the app.

 How to run the application?